In this guide, we will take you through the legal and administrative tasks required to close your business.

 1.Receiving Board Approval and End of Business Plan

 Closing down operations and dissolving your company is a serious decision that requires board approval.
 Start by setting a board meeting and vote as a board on whether to dissolve the company.
 You call for a board meeting by emailing email@example.com.
 Once you vote to dissolve, agree on an end of business plan with your board members for the closure process.
+You will also need to sign a dissolution agreement.

 2. Collecting Receivables and Fulfilling Orders